AriqArman/Simple-Email-System/README.md

    - To put it simply: avoid adding an email address in the content section when composing a new email

 4. Starred, Drafts, Trash and Search don't work.
 Why?
-  - -Those features are not implemented in this program as it is desgined to be a purely _Simple_ Email System.
+  - Those features are not implemented in this program as it is desgined to be a purely _Simple_ Email System.
   - The reason of adding these buttons and search bar is purely for **design purposes** as without them, the program would look empty and pale.
   - If you hover over the buttons, a tooltip appears saying "This feature will be updated soon"